Skip to content

 Patriot Light & Power LLC will provide on-call electrical services for municipal buildings under a $59,990.40 contract.
 The one-year agreement, which includes two optional renewals, covers minor upgrades, emergency repairs and general troubleshooting.

 In addition to the maintenance contracts, the town has awarded a $150,000 contract to Apex Companies LLC for the design of improvements to the Five Corners intersection, where Atlantic Avenue, Washington Street, School Street and Essex Street converge.
 The project will focus on redesigning the geometry of the intersection to reduce speeding, improve safety and enhance multimodal access, with an emphasis on complete streets principles.
 The design contract runs from February through Sept.
-30, 2026 and will be funded through the town’s professional and technical account for the Five Corners project.
+30, and it is funded by a $135,000 Mass Works grant and also the 2022’s Article 11 Roadway Improvement funds.

 BEFORE YOU GO … Our reporting remains free and open to all.
 It is sustained by readers who choose to support it — by contributing so that routine, document-based local reporting continues without paywalls or promotional framing.
 Right now, 101 readers support The Marblehead Independent with monthly or annual contributions.
 Click here to become an Independent member.